Subaru Justy

-The Subaru Justy is a subcompact hatchback that has been sold by Japanese automobile manufacturer Subaru since 1984.
-Subaru manufactured the Justy from 1984 to 1994; since then it has sold rebadged versions of other vehicles under the Justy nameplate.
-The company introduced the latest iteration, a rebadged Daihatsu Boon (second generation), at the 2007 Frankfurt Motor Show with a 1.0 or 1.2-liter straight-three engine, front/four wheel drive, electronically controlled continuously variable transaxle, or a 5-speed manual transaxle.
+The Subaru Justy is a subcompact hatchback manufactured and marketed by Subaru for model years 1984-1994.
+The company has marketed a rebadged variant Daihatsu Boon (second generation), at the 2007 Frankfurt Motor Show with a 1.0 or 1.2-litre straight-three engine, front/four wheel drive, electronically controlled continuously variable transaxle, or a 5-speed manual transaxle.
 For the 2010 model year, the Justy was replaced with the Subaru Trezia.
 The Justy nameplate was revived in November 2016 as a rebadged Toyota Tank and its twin counterpart the Toyota Roomy and Daihatsu Thor.

 First generation

-Originally designed and manufactured in Japan, the Justy was introduced to Japan in 1984.
-The design was a widened and stretched version of the Rex kei car, still using the same doors and some other pressings.
+Originally designed and manufactured in Japan, the Justy was introduced in Japan for model year 1984, as a widened and stretched version of the Rex kei car, using the same doors and other pressings.
 To Japanese buyers, it was longer and wider and had an engine larger than kei car dimension regulations outlined, while keeping the engine displacement just under 1000 cc to minimize the annual road tax obligation.
 The electronically controlled, continuously variable "ECVT" transmission was introduced in February 1987.
 Production of this model was limited to 500 per month due to limited supplies of steel bands from Van Doorne transmission, but as the Justy ECVT was not an unqualified success this was not a real problem.
 When supplies later increased, Subaru chose to use them for the smaller Rex instead.
-The Justy was originally available with a low or a high roof, although the flat roofed version was eventually allowed to wither away.
+The Justy was originally available with a low or a high roof, the flat roofed version gradually leaving production.

 European and American versions followed in 1987 and all models received a restyling in 1989.
-In some countries, such as Sweden, the Justy was sold under the name Subaru Trendy.
-In some places it was also simply marketed as the 'J-series' in early years, J10 for 1.0 L versions and J12 for the later 1.2 L versions.
+In some countries, such as Sweden, the Justy was marketed as the Subaru Trendy.
+In some regions, it was also simply marketed as the 'J-series' in early years, J10 for 1.0 L versions and J12 for the later 1.2 L versions.
 In many markets the Justy was only sold with four-wheel-drive, as with much of the Subaru lineup.
-Intended to compete with Daihatsu's one-liter Charade, the Justy was presented with a one-liter engine.
-Somewhat underpowered, this was later complemented by a larger 1.2-liter which eventually became the only engine installed.
+Intended to compete with Daihatsu's one-litre Charade, the Justy was presented with a one-litre engine.
+Somewhat underpowered, this was later complemented by a larger 1.2-litre which eventually became the only engine installed.
 In European catalyzed trim, this engine offered 80 PS at 5200 rpm.

 In Taiwan, Subaru marketed a version of the Justy with a sedan-style body and an uprated 80 PS fuel injected EF12 engine called the Tutto.
 Taiwanese Subarus were assembled by their local partner Ta Ching.